-- 3. The Monitor, Inspector General and Compliance Coordinator shall have full access to PAS to the extent necessary for the performance of their duties under this Agreement and consistent with Section XIII, paragraph K, and Section XIV of this Agreement. - 4.
+- 1. The Chief of Police shall designate a PAS Administration Unit.
+The PAS Administration Unit shall be responsible for administering the PAS policy and, no less frequently than quarterly, shall notify, in writing, the appropriate Deputy Chief/Director and the responsible commander/manager of an identified member/employee who meets the PAS criteria.
+PAS is to be electronically maintained by the City Information Technology Department. - 2.
+The Department shall retain all PAS data for at least five (5) years. - 3.
+The Monitor, Inspector General and Compliance Coordinator shall have full access to PAS to the extent necessary for the performance of their duties under this Agreement and consistent with Section XIII, paragraph K, and Section XIV of this Agreement. - 4.
 PAS, the PAS data, and reports are confidential and not public information. - 5.
 On a quarterly basis, commanders/managers shall review and analyze all relevant PAS information concerning personnel under their command, to detect any pattern or series of incidents which may indicate that a member/employee, supervisor, or group of members/employees under his/her supervision may be engaging in at-risk behavior.
 The policy shall define specific criteria for determining when a member/employee or group of members/employees may be engaging in at-risk behavior. - 6.
 Notwithstanding any other provisions of the PAS policy to be developed, the Department shall develop policy defining peer group comparison and methodology in consultation with Plaintiffs' Counsel and the IMT.
-The policy shall include, at a minimum, a requirement that any member/employee who is identified using a peer group comparison methodology for complaints received during a 30-month period, or any member who is identified using a peer group comparison methodology for Penal Code §\$69, 148 and 243(b)(c) arrests within a 30-month period, shall be identified as a subject for PAS intervention review.
-For the purposes of these two criteria, a single incident shall be counted as "one" even if there are multiple complaints arising from the incident or combined with an arrest for Penal Code §\$69, 148 or 243(b)(c). - 7.
+The policy shall include, at a minimum, a requirement that any member/employee who is identified using a peer group comparison methodology for complaints received during a 30-month period, or any member who is identified using a peer group comparison methodology for Penal Code §§69, 148 and 243(b)(c) arrests within a 30-month period, shall be identified as a subject for PAS intervention review.
+For the purposes of these two criteria, a single incident shall be counted as "one" even if there are multiple complaints arising from the incident or combined with an arrest for Penal Code §§69, 148 or 243(b)(c). - 7.
 When review and analysis of the PAS threshold report data indicate that a member/employee may be engaging in at-risk behavior, the member/employee's immediate supervisor shall conduct a more intensive review of the member/employee's performance and personnel history and prepare a PAS Activity Review and Report.
 Members/employees recommended for intervention shall be required to attend a documented, non-disciplinary PAS intervention meeting with their designated commander/manager and supervisor.
 The purpose of this meeting shall be to review the member/employee's performance and discuss the issues and recommended intervention strategies.
 The member/employee shall be dismissed from the meeting, and the designated commander/manager and the member/employee's immediate supervisor shall remain and discuss the situation and the member/employee's response.
 The primary responsibility for any intervention strategies shall be placed upon the supervisor.
 Intervention strategies may include additional training, reassignment, additional supervision, coaching or personal counseling.
-The performance of members/employees subject to PAS review shall be monitored by their designated commander/manager for the specified period of time following the initial meeting, unless released early or extended (as outlined in Section VII, paragraph B(8)).
+The performance of members/ employees subject to PAS review shall be monitored by their designated commander/manager for the specified period of time following the initial meeting, unless released early or extended (as outlined in Section VII, paragraph B (8)).

-First NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department October 3, 2022 Page 26 of 35
+Second NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department December 22, 2022 Page 25 of 32